garett09/afk-apartelle/README.md

-# AFK Apartelle by Sani's Babies
+# AFK Hotel by Sani's Babies

-Our complete AFK apartelle website maintained by: **Adrian Sian**
+The AFK Hotel website is maintained by: **Adrian Garett Sian**

 ### The contributions are as follows: